🇲🇽

 Common

-Mole is made from chillies, seeds, spices, and often chocolate — it looks plant-based and is sometimes vegan, but many versions are based on chicken stock or contain lard.
+Mole is made from chillies, seeds, spices, and often chocolate.
+It looks plant-based but many versions are based on chicken stock or contain lard.
 Mole negro and mole rojo in Oaxacan restaurants are frequently cooked with chicken or turkey stock.
 At dedicated vegan venues, fully plant-based moles are common.
-At traditional restaurants, ask directly: ¿El mole contiene caldo de pollo o manteca?
-Mole sauce recipe and stock base vary significantly between kitchens.
+At traditional restaurants, ask: ¿El mole contiene caldo de pollo o manteca?

 Say This in the Restaurant